 Conferences will be scheduled using online teleconferencing tools or via phone.
-Parents/guardians may also schedule in-person conferences.
 Please contact the school or the parent liaison for more information.

 Report card and progress report conferences are held several times per school year.
 Only parents or legal guardians may pick up reports cards/score reports.